Seal-less “Fit & Forget” pumping systems for permanent subsea use.

 Hermetically sealed with High Pressure Diaphragms

-This “all-electric” pumping system is seal-less and hermetically separated from the process fluids.
+This all-electric pump system is seal-less with the drive unit hermetically separated from the process fluids.
 It has built-in hydrodynamic variable speed functionality with robust and real-time adjustment to process requirements.
-These features are enabled by a patented, high performance magnetic coupling embedded with a fluid “torque converter”, developed in partnership with Voith Turbo.
+These features are enabled by a patented, high performance magnetic coupling embedded with a fluid torque converter, developed in partnership with Voith Turbo.
 A single powercable can supply multiple pumps, making it the most flexible and versatile system of its kind.

 This seal-less volumetric subsea pumping system has been run in ambient pressures up to 300 bar (3000m).
 It is highly efficient under a large range of operating points and versions up to 50kW can be supplied with a qualified subsea electric Variable Speed Drive.
 The system is reliable and suitable for a multitude of tasks including desalination, chemical injection, well intervention and P&A applications.
 Versions up to 250 lpm (15 m3/hr) readily available.